-These procedures can be carried out using either a general anaesthetic or a regional anaesthetic technique (see Your spinal anaesthetic: rcoa.ac.uk/patientinfo/your-spinal-anaesthetic and Epidural anaesthesia during and after surgery: rcoa.ac.uk/patientinfo/epidural-anaesthesia).
+These procedures can be carried out using either a general anaesthetic or a regional anaesthetic technique (spinal: rcoa.ac.uk/patientinfo/your-spinal-anaesthetic or epidural: rcoa.ac.uk/patientinfo/epidural-anaesthesia)

 Local anaesthetic may also be injected to numb the nerves supplying parts of your leg.
 This is known as a nerve block.
-More information can be found in our leaflet Peripheral nerve blocks: rcoa.ac.uk/patientinfo/peripheral-nerve-blocks.
+More information can be found at: rcoa.ac.uk/patientinfo/peripheral-nerve-blocks.
 This provides good pain relief for up to 12 hours and can reduce the amount of stronger pain-killers that you require after the operation.